Pratikshinde55/Jenkins-pipeline-ways/README.md

 # Jenkins-pipeline-ways
 We can create pipeline by two ways in Jenkins :
  1. pipeline as code (automatic)
  2. Manual pipeline

-# 1. Pipeline as Code:
+## 1. Pipeline as Code:

-  Pipeline as code can create by using "Groovy language".
-It is DSL ( Domain-Specific Language)
+**Pipeline as code can create by using "Groovy language".
+It is DSL ( Domain-Specific Language)**

-  Groovy Language also run on JVM (Java virtual machine).
+**Groovy Language also run on JVM (Java virtual machine).**

 Ways of write Pipeline as code:
   1. Declarative – a new way of creating Jenkins Pipeline.
 Here you write groovy code containing “pipeline” blocks.
   2. Scripted

-ways of create pipeline as Code:
+Ways of create pipeline as Code:
   1. Jenkinsfile (Create on local or gitHub and access by Jenkins WebUI)
   2. Direct create Declarative Script on Jenkins WebUI.

-⚙️ For Pipeline as code following terms are use in Jenkinsfile or Jenkins WebUI:
+#### For Pipeline as code following terms are use in Jenkinsfile or Jenkins WebUI:

-  - pipeline : It is keyword which use for declare this pipeline as code.
+**- pipeline**: It is keyword which use for declare this pipeline as code.
 It is main block in which we put all stages, steps, agents, and so on.
-  - agent : It is about on which node we want to run stage/job or pipeline, By Using "label" we specify that on which node we want execute pipeline.
+**- agent** : It is about on which node we want to run stage/job or pipeline, By Using "label" we specify that on which node we want execute pipeline.
-  - stages : All Multiple Stage (Jobs) put in one block that is known as stages block {}.
+**- stages** : All Multiple Stage (Jobs) put in one block that is known as stages block {}.
-  - stage : This is means job, consider we can create jobA, JobB, JobC that job is known as Stage.
+**- stage** : This is means job, consider we can create jobA, JobB, JobC that job is known as Stage.
-  - steps : Tt is sub-block of stage.
+**- steps** : Tt is sub-block of stage.
 In every job we can do somethings that things in stage is known as steps.

 Jenkinsfile :